malcolmbarrett/metaconfoundr/README.md

 <img src="man/figures/README-unnamed-chunk-2-2.png" width="100%" />

-These plotting functions return ggplots, so they are easy to modify
+These plotting functions return ggplots, so they are easy to modify.

 ``` r
 mc_heatmap(mc_ipi) +